SecureSECO/diamond-governance/README.md

 npm i
 npm run compile

+## Secrets
+Copy the .env.example file to a file called .env (located in the same folder).
+In this file you are required to add the secrets for any of the features you would like to use (MUMBAI_PRIVATE_KEY if you would like to deploy to mumbai for example).

 # Commands available
 ## npm run compile
 Compiles all the smart contracts and generates the typescript types.